njamesgeorge1223/Weather-Visualization-for-Vacations-from-APIs/Images/README.md

-This contains holds the images of tables and plots displayed in the IPython notebooks, WeatherPy.ipynb and Vacation.ipynb: these IPython Notebooks generate the images in Image mode (see README.TECHNICAL.md).
+This contains holds the images of tables and plots displayed in the IPython notebooks, WeatherPy.ipynb and Vacation.ipynb: these IPython Notebooks generate the images in Image Mode (see README.TECHNICAL.md).

 ----